 - Have to upgrade to the Innovation series to get the most durable version of the black ceramic blade.

-These high-quality ceramic knives from Imori feature a sharp edge right out of the box, second only to the Kyocera set.
-They are attractive and have white blades on ergonomic, bright orange plastic handles.
+These high-quality ceramic knives from Kyocera feature a sharp edge right out of the box.
+They are attractive and have white blades on ergonomic, black plastic handles.

 The back edges of the blades have been rounded for safety so you won’t cut yourself accidentally if your finger slips.
-It would be nice if the tips had been rounded as well since that would make them less likely to break.
+The tips are rounded as well which makes them less likely to break.
 The set is fairly durable for ceramic knives and holds an edge for a long time before becoming dull.

-The Imori set is a great option due to the high quality of the ceramic blades, the safety features and the comfortable grippy handles.
-For the price, it is one of the most affordable options and is suitable for new and experienced ceramic knife users.
+This Kyocera set is a great option due to the high quality of the ceramic blades, the safety features and the comfortable, soft handles.
+For the price, it is one of the most affordable options and is great for beginner chefs.